joelpt/sublimetext-automatic-backups/README.md

 Automatic Backups for Sublime Text 2/3
 ======================================

-A Sublime Text 3 (and 2, see below) plugin to automatically save off a backup of your files each time you save.
+A Sublime Text 2/3 plugin to automatically save off a backup of your files each time you save.

 When you edit text files (scripts, prose, whatever) you often find yourself wishing for an older version.
 Ever accidentally deleted a chunk from an important configuration file, or wished you could roll back a document a few hours?
 This plugin takes a copy of every file you save and copies it into a backup directory structure, ensuring that you never lose an old version of a file.

 ## Installation

-### For Sublime Text 3

  * Install [Package Manager][1].
  * Use `Cmd+Shift+P` or `Ctrl+Shift+P` then `Package Control: Install Package`.
  * Look for `Automatic Backups` and install it.

-If you prefer to install manually, install git, then:
+If you prefer to install manually on Sublime Text 3, install git, then:

-    git clone https://github.com/joelpt/sublimetext-automatic-backups "<Sublime Text 3 Packages folder>/Automatic Backups"
+    git clone https://github.com/joelpt/sublimetext-automatic-backups "<Sublime Text Packages folder>/Automatic Backups"

-### For Sublime Text 2

-If you're still using Sublime Text 2, you can still install the last version of this plugin that works for ST2.
+If you're still using Sublime Text 2, a manual install will require switching to the last ST2-compatible commit:

-Install git, then:

 	cd "<Sublime Text 2 Packages folder>"
     git clone https://github.com/joelpt/sublimetext-automatic-backups "Automatic Backups"
     cd "Automatic Backups"
-    git checkout 2deaf6ac4
+    git checkout st2-1.0.0

 ## Basic usage